-PPP is a program intended to create dialogue and reflection on Power, Privilege, Positionality and their connections to the health professions.
-MGH IHP Faculty and staff are welcome and strongly encouraged to attend.
-This program is usually a five hour in person experience during Orientation which we are adapting to be held virtually in 2020.
+PPP is a program intended to create dialogue and reflection on power, privilege, positionality, and their connection to the health professions.
+Faculty and staff are welcome and strongly encouraged to attend.
+This program is usually a five-hour, in-person experience during Orientation which we are adapting to be held virtually in 2020.

-MGH IHP current faculty, staff, students, and alumni are welcome to participate in PPP.
-Faculty, staff and student participants will be divided into groups and will have a learning space created for them in our Desire to Learn (D2L ) portal.
+Current faculty, staff, students, and alumni are welcome to participate in PPP.
+Faculty, staff, and student participants will be divided into groups and will have a learning space created for them in our Desire to Learn (D2L ) portal.
 Each participant is expected to complete all assignments shared on D2L, including viewings, readings, completing worksheets, and responding to discussion board questions.
-At this time, we are not able to host alumni in D2L but they are encouraged to read and view the materials (below), participate in the synchronous session, and join a facilitated break out meeting on September 3.
-Each group will have 1-2 Facilitators who will facilitate and monitor discussions on D2L and lead a zoom meeting after our synchronous session on September 3.
+At this time, we are not able to host alumni in D2L but they are encouraged to read and view the materials (below) and participate in the synchronous session.
+Each group will have 1-2 Facilitators who will facilitate and monitor discussions on D2L and lead a Zoom meeting after our synchronous session on January 13.

 We are asking participants and facilitators to read the following articles and view the featured films below.

 *please note: this film is password protected for MGH IHP alumni access only due to copyright protections.
 MGH IHP faculty, staff, and students who are enrolled in PPP can view this film and all other required materials via D2L.
 If you are an alumni enrolled in PPP, the password can be emailed to you.